IT-Designers/winslow/README.md

 It is focused on easy deployment for small to medium-sized environments with minimum administrative overhead.
 The current development is primarily driven by its original purpose.
 However, the design makes it usable for a wide range of applications, which needs data processing, machine learning, and more.
+See the System Architecture below for a high-level overview.
 ![architecture.png](docs%2Fimg%2Farchitecture.png)

 ## Quick Overview